bennox/Advanced-Machine-Learning/README.md

 (ii), to measure the impact of noise on spectral clustering and (iii), measure its stability especially when the graph construction parameter varies.

+These are the results of the LapSVM on a toy dataset and on the [cancer dataset](https://scikit-learn.org/stable/modules/generated/sklearn.datasets.load_breast_cancer.html)

 ![](figs/toy_dataset.png)

 ![](figs/cancer_dataset.png)